jessica-finkel/CYPLAN255-Final-Project/README.md

 _Note: differences between census tracts may not be statistically significant._

 I began by analyzing sociodemographic data for Berkeley from the Census Bureau and the Othering and Belonging Institute.
 As expected, I found that the city is heavily segregated and that race/ethnicity is correlated with spatial patterns of wealth, opportunity, and land use.
 In general, the city is predominantly White, particularly in census tracts in North Berkeley and the Berkeley Hills.
-The direct result of the history of redlining and exlusionary land use policies in the city, census tracts with a higher percentage of White residents are generally higher resourced, with a higher median income and lower housing density than those with a higher percentage of BIPOC residents.
+Reflecting a history of redlining and exlusionary land use policies in the city, census tracts with a higher percentage of White residents are generally higher resourced, with a higher median income and lower housing density than those with a higher percentage of BIPOC residents.

 ![berk_dot_dens](https://user-images.githubusercontent.com/98304807/167543697-243fe9fa-8bba-41d3-b702-9a45168791c0.png)